-NI SA 2.7.14 Sanitary quality, analytical purity and germination requirements

-- 1. Organic heterogeneous material shall comply with the provisions of Regulation (EU) 2016/2031, Commission Implementing Regulation (EU) 2019/2072 (16) and the other relevant acts adopted pursuant to Regulation (EU) 2016/2031 concerning the presence, and the measures against, Union quarantine pests, protected zone quarantine pests and Union regulated non-quarantine pests. - 2.
-For the production and marketing of organic heterogeneous material the statutory requirements, listed in the guidance of this standard, shall apply depending on the category of plant reproductive material. - 3.
-The reproductive material of organic heterogenous material described in these standards shall only apply with regard to the analytical purity and germination requirements for seed and the quality and health requirements for other propagating material.
-The material does not need to comply with varietal identity and varietal purity and field inspection requirements for varietal identity and varietal purity requirements for statutory regulations described in the guidance to these standards. - 4.
-You may apply for a derogation to place on the market organic heterogenous material that does not meet the germination requirements for statutory regulations described in this standard.
-If granted, you must indicate the germination rate of the seed concerned on the label or directly on the package.

-(EC) 2021/1189 art.6
+NI SA 2.7.14 Sanitary quality, analytical purity and and marketing of organic heterogeneous material the germination requirements ns listed in the table below shall apply 1.
+Organic heterogeneous material shall comply with the provisions Plant Statutory requirements of Regulation (EU) 2016/2031, Commission Implementing reproductive Regulation (EU) 2019/2072 (16) and the other relevant acts adopted material pursuant to Regulation (EU) 2016/2031 concerning the presence, fodder plant point 1 and the last and the measures against, Union guarantine pests, protected zone species (listed in column of the table in guarantine pests and Union regulated non-guarantine pests.
+Article 2(1)(A) of point 5 of Annex I to 2.
+For the production and marketing of organic heterogeneous Directive Directive 66/401/EEC, material the statutory requirements, listed in the guidance of this 66/401/EEC) and standard, shall apply depending on the category of plant Section I, points 2 and 3 reproductive material. and Section III of Annex 3.
+The reproductive material of organic heterogenous material II to Directive described in these standards shall only apply with regard to the 66/401/EEC. analytical purity and germination requirements for seed and the cereal species point 1 and the last quality and health requirements for other propagating material. (listed in Article column of the table in The material does not need to comply with varietal identity and 2(1)(A) of point 6 of Annex I to varietal purity and field inspection requirements for varietal Directive Directive 66/402/EEC; identity and varietal purity requirements for statutory regulations 66/402/EEC) • the third, sixth, tenth, described in the guidance to these standards. thirteenth, sixteenth, 4.
+You may apply for a derogation to place on the market organic twentieth and twentyheterogenous material that does not meet the germination first row of the table in requirements for statutory regulations described in this standard. point 2(A) and point 2(B) If granted, you must indicate the germination rate of the seed of Annex II to that concerned on the label or directly on the package.
+Directive, (EC) 2021/1189 art.6 the last column in the table in point 3 of Annex II to that Directive; the third and the sixth row in the table in point 4 of Annex II to that Directive. vine material • Sections 2, 3, 4, 6 and 7 (within the and point 6 of Section 8 meaning of